zonination/investing/README.md

 ## Frequently Asked Questions

+**What about Dollar Cost Averaging (DCA) instead of Lump Sum Investing (LSI)?**

+This one is going to be a little more difficult.
+I've included the original code and it's open-source, so if you want to play with the numbers, you can try to do this yourself.
+However, there are a couple points I'd like to keep in mind:

+* You're working with a "cash multiplier" as the main result.
+You'd be trading in a [unitless scale](https://en.wikipedia.org/wiki/Nondimensionalization) for a scale with units since you'll need to specify a base value.
+Perhaps the act of buying a single share of SP500 per year might help with keeping the scale nondimensional?
+* There's inflation data in there, but at some point you're going to have to account for that if you're using dollars as a scale.
+How does one compare investing a dollar in 1902 vs. 2002?
+* DCA will probably cause some scaling issues.
+You'll need to accurately tune your algorithm to reflect an equivalent investment under the LSI algorithm I provide.

+My prediction is that DCA will "thin out" the plot and bring a lot more values closer to the average.
+This makes investing a bit safer, but at the cost of slower gains.

+**This portfolio is 100% stocks.
+What about Bonds?
+International Stocks?
+How about a three-fund portfolio?**

+Working with this kind of data would be my wet dream.
+If anyone has data on International Stocks, Bonds, Bills, Cash, Bitcoin, or other values you want similar plots of, **in a similar format to the SP500 data,** please [send me a PM on Reddit](https://www.reddit.com/message/compose/?to=zonination).

+One day, I hope to simulate a three-fund portfolio.

+**What if the market crashes right before retirement and the world ends up broke and the dollar crashes?**

+Okay, a few notes here:

+1. You can what-if until the cows come home, but you should also have what-if scenarios for the possibility of your hypothesis being wrong. *Real risk* is **not** based off of *possibilities*, it's based off of *probability* multiplied by the *severity* of the event.
+2. Nobody is going to recommend a portfolio of 100% US Stocks right before retirement.
+That portfolio is going to be mostly bonds at that point.
+3. Sky-is-falling headlines are big money-makers for disreputable journalists, and often enough there is no disincentive for these writers to be incorrect.

 ## Other Visualizations

 This viz actually started off as an animation.
 Below is the original plot for the animation: